 On average, Yarra Valley Water’s customers saved 5,400 liters of water per year.
 That’s a combined saving of 49,400 million liters per year.
 And that’s a water, cost and carbon emissions saving that’s not to be sniffed at!

 Yarra Valley Water is the largest of Melbourne’s three water retailers.
 In October 2020, the water company launched a new initiative with Advizzo to demonstrate that customer engagement, using behavioral science techniques, can decrease water consumption for

 customers with digital water meters – thereby increasing water conservation.

 Headquartered in Melbourne’s east, Yarra Valley Water’s service area covers 4,000 square kilometers.
 Every day more than 2 million people (around 30 percent of the state’s population) and 58,000 businesses rely on Yarra Valley Water’s water and sanitation services.

 Melbournians are already using 22 percent less water than they were ten years ago, but Melbourne’s population is set to double, and scientists are also predicting more extreme droughts in the future.
 Yarra Valley Water is keen to find new ways to improve its water

 network, reduce household water consumption and improve water conservation.

 Yarra Valley Water, in combination with Advizzo software, launched a new customer engagement initiative, initially aimed at targeting Yarra Valley Water customers that have digital water meters.

-The water company is keen to capitalise on Advizzo’s proven behavioural science-based customer engagement programme, which can help deliver up to 3% water savings.
-As part of the programme, Yarra Valley Water customers with digital water meters received a personalised water use report and access to a bespoke web portal, with messages designed to encourage behavioural changes and ultimately reduce water consumption and bills.
+The water company is keen to capitalize on Advizzo’s proven behavioral science-based customer engagement program, which can help deliver up to 3% water savings.
+As part of the program, Yarra Valley Water customers with digital water meters received a personalised water use report and access to a bespoke web portal, with messages designed to encourage behavioral changes and ultimately reduce water consumption and bills.